-Feelings of hopelessness, loss of will to live, loss of meaning and dignity, feeling of being a burden to others.
+Feelings of hopelessness, loss of will to live, loss of meaning and sense of dignity, feeling like a burden to others.
 Sadness and fear.
-These are the symptoms of existential distress (Reiche et al 2018), which significantly reduces the quality of life of patients and their loved ones.
-Depression, anxiety or adjustment disorder occur in 29% of patients in palliative care and in 38% of patients in oncology and hematology care (Mitchell et al. 2011).
+These are symptoms of existential distress (Reiche et al., 2018), which significantly reduces the quality of life of patients and their loved ones.
+Depression, anxiety, or adjustment disorder occurs in 29% of patients in palliative care and in 38% of patients in cancer and haematology care (Mitchell et al., 2011).

 Current treatment options for existential distress are limited

 A review and meta-analysis of the efficacy of standard antidepressant pharmacological treatment in early and advanced cancer patients (10 trials, 885 patients) showed no difference between antidepressants of two different classes (SSRIs and TCAs) and placebo (Ostuzzi, Matcham, Dauchy, Barbui, & Hotopf, 2018).

 While the authors of an earlier meta-analysis (Rayner et al., 2011) focusing on palliative care (25 studies, 1197 patients with different diagnoses) confirmed a difference in effect between antidepressants and placebo, they add that the result may be overestimated by selective publication bias.

 Psychooncological interventions (psychotherapy, counselling, relaxation, and others) have a small to moderate effect on alleviating psychological distress and improving quality of life in cancer patients (198 studies, 22,238 patients) (Faller et al., 2013), but are time-consuming and not widely available.

 Research on psychedelic-assisted psychotherapy is yielding promising results